openstack-archive/tripleo-ansible/doc/source/roles/role-tripleo-container-manage.rst

   Note: `tripleo_container_manage_concurrency` parameter is set to 1 by default, and putting higher value than 2 can be expose issue with Podman locks.
+  If a container is meant to exit after running a script (defined in EntryPoint), we can check its return code and fail if the code isn't expected.
+It can be done with `tripleo_container_manage_valid_exit_code`.
+  If defined to a list of integers, the role will wait for the container to be exited and then checks the return code.

   Here is an example of a playbook: